 The following table graphically depicts the major revenue sources of the Association.
-It depicts very clearly the reliance on member contributions and program fees to fund programs.
+It depicts very clearly the reliance on member contributions to fund programs.
 It also clearly identifies the less significant percentage the Association receives from interest earnings.

 Revenues by Source - Governmental Activities